noxthot/ws22_ulg_ds_julia/pages/introduction/matrix_vectors.md

  2  5  8
  3  6  9
  ```
- Note, that we specified the three column vectors and combined them into a $3 \times 3$ matrix.
+ Note that we specified the three column vectors and combined them into a $3 \times 3$ matrix.
  The row wise definition looks like this:
  ```julia-repl
 julia> B = [1 2 3; 4 5 6; 7 8 9]